DeeGee1337/Can_Dumper/README.md

 # Audi MH2P MMI/HMI DOS Attack and CAN Bus Analysis

-This repository contains a CAN-Bus Analysis and of a Denial of Service (DOS) attack executed on the Audi MH2P MMI/HMI system.
+This repository contains a CAN-Bus Analysis and a Denial of Service (DOS) attack executed on the Audi MH2P MMI/HMI system.
 The attack utilizes Touch packets to disrupt system functionality.
 In addition, the repository provides system data extracted from the ECU, along with multiple visualizations for the CAN Dumps.

 ## Project Overview